MohawkIsaacE/rapid-prototype-3-team10/GDD.md

 <a name="metric"></a>

 ## Metric Research
 Research was completed before implementing anything into the prototype.
+The values found were the ones we used in the game.
 We researched:
 * Billiard balls
-    * Size
+    * Size: 55mm diameter
-    * Mass
+    * Weight: 165g
-    * Bounciness
+    * Bounciness: 0.8
-    * Force of hits
+    * Force of hits: 1.9-3.2m/s -> 5.21km/h
 * Frictions
-    * Felt
+    * Felt: 0.17 dynamic and 0.28 static friction
-    * Sand
+    * Sand: 0.4 friction
-    * Ice
+    * Ice: 0 friction

 Links can be found in the [References](#references) section.